wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>
 <span class="marginnote">
-  I have strong doubts about this claim, and it seems like an empirical question that psychologists would be in a much better position to answer whether the tennis player really does not deliberate before some of her actions.
+  It seems more like an
+  empirical question whether the tennis player really does not deliberate before some of her actions.
 </span>
 of her actions happen so quickly that the player does not deliberate before her action.

-However, we do praise the tennis player for even actions like these where there is no prior deliberation.
+However, we praise the tennis player for even actions like these where there is no prior deliberation.
 We might say a player was "brilliant" in one play, meaning we attribute rationality to a player's action even if there was no prior deliberation.